togakangaroo/curriculum/resources/nitrous/README.md

 1. Click on the "View" menu and click on "Focus Console" like so:<br/>![image](http://i.imgur.com/ArLziXA.png)

-2. Copy the following text and paste it into the black space at the very bottom of the screen: ``cd ~/workspace/www; git pull``
+2. Copy the following text and paste it into the black space at the very bottom of the screen: ``cd ~/workspace/www; git pull``.
+Press the enter/return key.

 3. You might be prompted with a message like so: ``Are you sure you want to continue connecting (yes/no)?``.
 In this case, type in "yes" without the quotes.
 Then hit the enter/return key.